Skip to content

 The reason is that for multiple bit selection assumes a smaller to larger bits.
 If the opposite order is needed, support functions/code must explicitly do it.

-In Pyrope, there is no order in bit selection (xx@[0,1,2,3] == xx@[3,2,1,0]).
+In Pyrope, there is no order in bit selection (xx#[0,1,2,3] == xx#[3,2,1,0]) even when bit slicing.
+This is different from Verilog when endianness in declaration only happens when bit slicing.
 This is done to avoid mistakes.
 If a bit swap is wanted, it must be explicit.

-for i in 0..<x.__bits {
+for i in 0..<x.[bits] {

 total <<= 1

-total |= x@[i]
+total |= x#[i]

 }